Hate Bitcoin? This might change your mind

 The #1 reason why Bitcoin is cool

-Today, if you want to send money to a friend or family member in another country, making an international wire transfer via the existing global interbank payment network (SWIFT) could take anywhere from 2 to 10 days, with average total fees of around $50.
+Today, if you want to send money to a friend or family member in another country, making an international wire transfer via the existing global interbank payment network (SWIFT) could take anywhere from 2 to 10 days, with average total fees of up to $50.
 Believe it or not, wiring money internationally can be slower and more costly than sending that same amount as cash in a physical package.

 And if you or the recipient don’t have a bank account — which is still the case for more than 2 billion adults worldwide — you would have to use a company like Western Union which can charge as much as $95 in fees to send $1,000.
 What’s worse, it’s generally poorer working-class people who are more likely to be unbanked and have to pay these extravagant fees to send their earnings to family members overseas.